chk7082/henesys2ellinia/README.md

 # Data Preparation

-I've used [WzComparerR2](https://github.com/KENNYSOFT/WzComparerR2/releases) to extract images, by following the [instruction](https://m.blog.naver.com/yeji__tok/221703890764).
+[WzComparerR2](https://github.com/KENNYSOFT/WzComparerR2/releases) was used to extract images, by following the [instruction](https://m.blog.naver.com/yeji__tok/221703890764).

-I turned off the npc & monster & portal.
+The npc & monster & portal are excluded.

 <b>Note</b> : Map can be decomposed into two parts, foreground & background.
 When extracting images, foreground part is invariant to the position you're looking at, but background part isn't.

-By using this property, I extracted some large maps multiple times at different positions.
-Because I wanted to collect sufficient number of images for each distribution.
-And I've included some extra maps if those resembles the distribution of our targets. (such as, maple island ~ henesys, some event maps)
+By using this property, one could extract some large maps multiple times at different positions.
+By doing this, we could collect sufficient number of images for each distribution.
+And extra maps were also considered if those resembles the distribution of our targets. (such as, maple island ~ henesys, some event maps)

-All the images are acquired only from [WzComparerR2](https://github.com/KENNYSOFT/WzComparerR2/releases), since I wanted to maintain the original & consistent scale of pixels.
+All the images are acquired only from [WzComparerR2](https://github.com/KENNYSOFT/WzComparerR2/releases), just to maintain the original & consistent scale of pixels.

 <br><br>